 The Environmental Committee is the most important function of the entire organization.
 It is a multi-faceted group that requires team leaders to act independently for specific projects.
 For example:

-• Testing: A group of volunteers sample and analyze the San Bernard River from their vantage point on the river each month and submit their findings to H-GAC’s Streamteam which is then incorporated in Austin with additional data at the Texas Commission of Environmental Quality (TCEQ)’s master database.
+- Testing - A group of volunteers sample and analyze the San Bernard River from their vantage point on the river each month and submit their findings to H-GAC’s Streamteam which is then incorporated in Austin with additional data at the Texas Commission of Environmental Quality (TCEQ) master database.

-• There are two Environmental Committee members committed to overseeing the welfare of this precious county asset, Hanson Park.
+- There are two Environmental Committee members committed to overseeing the welfare of this precious county asset, Hanson Riverside County Park.

-• F.O.R. has contracted with Texas Dept of Transportation (TX DOT) to de-litter a two mile section of FM 2611.
-Contractually we agreed to have four “Trash Pick Ups” (Adopt A Highway) per year.
+- FOR has contracted with Texas Dept of Transportation (TX DOT) to de-litter a two mile section of FM 2611.
+Contractually FOR has agreed to have four “Trash Pick Ups” (Adopt A Highway) per year.
 The thought behind this volunteer effort is to get the trash off the highway before it gets in the river.
 The dates are posted below and volunteers are welcome!

 and we will be happy to contact you personally to obtain your input, ideas or field your questions.